Cayley Graph Propagation: Dirichlet Energy of Cayley graphs

-The results in Table~\ref{tab:graph_rewiring} underscore the effectiveness of CGP in comparison with the graph rewiring techniques.
+The results in Table~\ref{tab:graph_rewiring} underscore the effectiveness of CGP in comparison with state-of-the-art baselines.
 In particular, in the case of GIN, our CGP model obtains the highest accuracy for all datasets except for \textsc{REDDIT-BINARY}.
-The overall performance of CGP when applied to GCN is not as competitive as those of GIN, however our results are still comparable with the other graph rewiring techniques.
-CGP obtains the highest accuracy in two of the datasets, only placing second to GTR.
-Collectively, our results are consistent with our previously discussed limitations regarding the sparsity of CGP when applied to datasets with a significantly higher edge-to-node ratio.
-However, the results of CGP for GIN recover this loss in performance for \textsc{IMDB-BINARY} and \textsc{COLLAB}, emphasising the work of \citet{you2020design} in which the design space of GNNs can greatly impact a model's results.
-This is supplemented by the results reported in Table~\ref{tab:tu_base} in which \textsc{IMDB-BINARY} for GCN obtains the highest classification accuracy.
-Finally, of significance is the parity of the hyperparameter's number of layers; Table~\ref{tab:tu_base} uses 5 layers, whereas Table~\ref{tab:graph_rewiring} uses 4 layers.
+The overall performance of CGP when applied to GCN is not as competitive as those of GIN, however our results are still comparable with the other baselines.
+This is particularly notable when the sparsity of the Cayley graphs is considered in relation to certain datasets, such as \textsc{IMDB-BINARY} and \textsc{COLLAB}.
+The sparse nature of the Cayley graph means that unlike many graph rewiring techniques edges may be removed; refer to Appendix (Section \ref{app:experimental_details}) for the dataset statistics.
+However, the results of CGP for GIN recover this loss in performance for \textsc{IMDB-BINARY} and \textsc{COLLAB}, emphasising the work of \citet{you2020design} in which the design space of GNNs can greatly impact the results of a model.
+Finally, of significance is the parity of the hyperparameter's number of layers; Table~\ref{tab:ogb} uses 5 layers, whereas Table~\ref{tab:graph_rewiring} uses 4 layers.
 This demonstrates the performance of CGP is irrespective of the final layer being the input or Cayley graph.

+\paragraph{Scalability} In the following, we investigate whether the \emph{additional virtual nodes} as leveraged in CGP will introduce an increased \emph{computational complexity}, impacting the training time of the model.
+Accordingly, we compare CGP directly against EGP \cite{deac2022expander}, FA \cite{alon2020bottleneck} and the graph-rewiring approach FoSR \cite{karhadkar2023fosr}.
+Moreover, we include PANDA to provide extra detail on the results found in Table \ref{tab:graph_rewiring}.
+Even though PANDA obtains state-of-the-art performance, as stated by \citet{choipanda} this approach impacts the runtime.
+We choose \textsc{REDDIT-BINARY} and \textsc{COLLAB} from the TUDataset because they have the largest average graph sizes among the collection of datasets.
+In Table~\ref{tab:tu_complexity} we report the average seconds per epoch for the training and evaluation time, as well as the memory consumption statistics, using GIN as the underlying model.